DBecker7/QuantQual/QuantQual.md

     - When they're actually female, we label them female 97/(68+97)=58\% of the time.
 - This is a **Confusion Matrix**.

+See also: sensitivity, specificity, precision, recall, F1 score.

 ## More dimensions!